 There are three ways to populate the Solstice Dashboard with Solstice instances for management:

-Important note: Adding the port information is optional.
+Once the file has been created, click the CSV File button, browse to that file on the Dashboard host PC, and load the Solstice instances list.
 If no port is supplied in the text file, then the default Solstice communications port (53100) is assumed and used.
-Once the file has been created, click the CSV File button, browse to that file on the Dashboard host PC, and load the Solstice instances list.
-If any errors with the import process occur, a pop-up will appear listing the error log.